cca/millennium_patron_import/readme.md

 ## Customizing Further

-We do not currently use several of the fixed-length fields in a patron record, such as "Home Library".
-Extending the current script to handle these should be simple:
+CCA does not currently use several of the fixed-length fields in a patron record, such as "Home Library".
+Extending the current script to handle these isn't hard:

 - Add a dict in mapping.py where CSV value keys are matched with patron record values, e.g. `homelib = { 'LoC': '00001'… }`
 - Import the dict on the `from mapping import…` line